AzeezBayo/AzeezBayo/README.md

 # Hi there, I'm Azeez Bayo 👋

-🚀 I'm a software engineer with 7 years of experience building web and mobile applications.
+🚀 I'm a software engineer with several years of experience building web and mobile applications.
 I'm passionate about creating high-quality, responsive, and user-friendly applications that solve real-world problems.

 <div align = "center">